How Do Semantically Equivalent Code Transformations Impact Membership Inference on LLMs for Code?: Discussion

 \revision{\textbf{\#4 Enhance licensing mechanisms for stronger compliance.} Our findings intersect with a growing body of research addressing the legal and technical challenges of using copyrighted and copyleft-licensed code to train large language models for code.
 Copyleft licenses, such as the GPL, impose strict redistribution conditions that require derivative works to preserve the original license.
 However, recent studies have uncovered widespread violations in LLM training datasets.
 Katzy \etal \cite{katzy2024exploratory} performed a forensic analysis using SHA-256 hashes from over $10{,}000$ strongly copyleft-licensed repositories and found substantial overlap with the contents of $30$ public datasets used to train $106$ open-weight LLMs, suggesting that license-restricted content is frequently incorporated into training corpora.
 Complementary work by Majdinasab \etal \cite{Majdinasab_2025} proposed a model-agnostic approach for detecting whether licensed code was included in the training data of language models.
 Their method achieves high accuracy across several models, including SantaCoder, Llama-2, and Mistral, and substantially outperforms traditional clone detection tools.
 Similarly, Xu \etal \cite{licoeval} introduced the LiCoEval benchmark to evaluate license compliance in generated outputs, revealing that models often reproduce training data without appropriate attribution.}

-\revision{Our results build on these findings by showing that semantic transformations (such as variable renaming) can significantly degrade the performance of membership inference while maintaining model accuracy.
+\revision{Our work, built on these findings, shows that semantic transformations (such as variable renaming) can significantly degrade the performance of membership inference while maintaining model accuracy.
 This reveals a critical limitation of provenance-based detection techniques: once license-restricted code is transformed using \revision{\sect} rules, it may evade current compliance checks.
 This creates a loophole through which license obligations, particularly those enforced by copyleft provisions, can be bypassed without clear violation signals.
 To uphold the principles of open-source licensing in the era of LLMs, future research should focus on developing robust license auditing tools that are resilient to semantic-preserving transformations and capable of tracing the provenance of transformed code fragments.}